 HACA will not approve requests for additions to family composition where the request intends to provide housing assistance to extended families or multiple households.
 Information will be provided to the participant regarding other housing alternatives for the second household.
-For the addition of children, the head of household must provide documentation to reflect legal custody, a letter from the parents or school records to indicate the address of the child/children and responsible guardian.

 If HACA determines that a unit does not meet the HQS space standards (two persons per living/sleeping space) because of an increase in family size or change in family composition, HACA may issue the family a new voucher, based on the subsidy standards, and process the family to move.